BirdeeHub/make_minesweeper_tutorial/app/README.md

 ______________________________________________________________________________________________________________________________________________

+You should read MineSweeper.java first if you are a total beginner and then return here for reference when needed later.

 Main game window is in charge of action listeners and the menu bar and scrolling.
 And being the window.
 It contains an instance of the Grid class

 Grid is a panel containing the grid of buttons for the board.